goblindegook/littlefoot/README.md

 Default: `500`

+### `dismissOnDocumentTouch`

+Determines whether touching the document will dimiss all active footnotes.
+When `false`, footnotes can be dismissed by touching the button again.

+Default: `true`

 ### `dismissOnUnhover`

-Determines whether footnotes that were presented when hovering on a footnote button are removed once the footnote button or footnote popover is un-hovered.
+Determines whether footnotes that were presented when hovering on a footnote button are dismissed once the footnote button or footnote popover is un-hovered.

 Default: `false`